 Save money by renting a smaller room-

+One of the ways on how to save money when renting is choosing a smaller room.
 A room that is small is not only easier to maintain but also costs less.
 Renting a large room which inevitably will create a lot of trouble for you, keeping it clean, the rent of the room whilst other expenses like food, clothes, stationery.
 Renting a smaller will save you some money as well as keeping it clean will be a lot easier.

 Rooms further from the university cost less-